 The Wrist Snap

-Before throwing the dart, you want to make sure that you snap your wrist because it’ll accelerate the dart and allow for a more accurate throw.
+Before throwing the dart, you want to make sure that you snap your wrist as it’ll accelerate the dart and allow for a more accurate throw.

 The Follow Through

-After releasing the dart, you want your arm to maintain the throwing motion and ‘follow through’.
-Keep your arm in that position for a few seconds after releasing the dart, in order to get a good follow-through.
+After releasing the dart, you want your arm to maintain the throwing motion and follow through towards the target.